steepest descent minimization works with ns_type=simple but not ns_type=grid

 #4 Updated by David van der Spoel about 14 years ago

 On my Mac I have gcc 4.0.0, on the Opteron 3.4.4.

 There is a slim chance that FFTW2 could be involved in the problem (or our

 linking to it).
 This has changed in 3.3.
 Bottomline for me is that if I can not

 reproduce it I can't fix it, so if you can cough up another pair of tpr files

 that show this problem it would be interesting.
 Maybe you could start by testing

 the current tpr files on the different platforms you have available.
 Anyway, I

 appreciate your cooperation in stomping out the last few bugs from GROMACS :).

-#5 Updated by David Mobley almost 14 years ago
+#5 Updated by David Mobley about 14 years ago

 I'm sorry, but now I'm having trouble turning up any tpr files which can reproduce the problem on the